Newsletter Subscribe

 This combination will help reduce the heat of the chilies and add a slight sweetness.
 The acetic acid in white vinegar assists in dissolving capsaicin, the compound that gives chilies their heat.
 Once the chilies have softened, drain them and set them aside.
 Finally, cut the lemongrass into smaller pieces.

+Cut the lemongrass stalks into several pieces.
+Peel the galangal root and several shallots.
+Remove the central stem from the kaffir lime leaf.
 Add all the ingredients to a blender along with two tablespoons of water or cooking oil.
 Blend the panang curry paste for about ten seconds until it reaches a semi-smooth consistency.
 If it’s not smooth enough, continue blending until it becomes a paste.

 Store in a jar in the fridge.
 It will last for two weeks.
 Freezing the paste is also possible and will keep for up to three months.
 Panang curry paste is easy and convenient to make at home.
 If you enjoy eating panang curry, consider making the paste in large quantities.